paulviet/Pewlett-Hackard-Analysis/README.md

 ![employee_birthdates](images/employee_birthdates.png)

 The most ideal solution is for P-H to seek outside hires with the idea of looking for long term candidates and flattening the Age x Employee headcount line.
 To flatten the line there must be a consistent hiring cycle to allow the staffing and to seek younger candidates.
+Also to note is to review prior Retirements